Computer Science Degree Salary

 After paying for undergraduate school, you may balk at a grad program’s extra cost.
 On average, a master’s degree is priced between $30,000 and $40,000 in tuition and fees per year.
 But as in most industries, every additional Comp Sci college degree earns you a higher starting salary.
 Here are some high-paying jobs that master’s programs can provide:

-- Chief Information Officer – If you’re more of a big-picture person, then a CIO position might fit your skills.
+- Chief Information Officer – If you’re more of a big-picture person, a CIO position might fit your skills.
 At a competitive salary of $237,875, a person in this position leads all aspects of a company’s business plan regarding technology and data use.

 North Central understands that computer science isn't just about building programs for computers, it's about building computer systems for people.
 The North Central computer science curriculum helps develop skills employers consistently mention as highly valued but are often absent from the computer science major- communication skills.
-If you’re interested in learning more, visit the computer science degree web page for more information.
+If you’re interested in learning more, visit the computer science degree in Chicago web page for more information.

 If you’re interested in learning more about computer science as a major read our other articles “Is computer science hard? “, “Computer Science vs. Computer Engineering” and “Top computer science interview questions”.